sap-tutorials/sap-build-apps/tutorials/codejam-13-spinner/codejam-13-spinner.md

 author_profile: https://github.com/ithain
 auto_validation: true
 time: 10
-tags: [ tutorial>beginner, software-product>sap-business-technology-platform,software-product>sap-build, software-product>sap-build-apps--enterprise-edition, software-product>sap-build-process-automation]
+tags: [ tutorial>beginner, software-product>sap-build, software-product>sap-build-apps--enterprise-edition, software-product>sap-build-process-automation]
 primary_tag: software-product>sap-build
 ---

-# Implement Spinner for Product Details Page
+# 13 - Implement Spinner for Product Details Page
 <!-- description --> Set up and use a spinner control to hide UI until all data is available to display, as part of the SAP CodeJam.